-Just as the shipping industry uses standardized containers to move goods by ship, train, or truck, regardless of the cargo within them, software containers act as a standard unit of software that can contain different code and dependencies.
-Placing software into containers makes it possible for developers and IT professionals to deploy those containers across environments with little or no modification.
+Just as shipping containers allow goods to be transported by ship, train, or truck regardless of the cargo inside, software containers act as a standard unit of software deployment that can contain different code and dependencies.
+Containerizing software this way enables developers and IT professionals to deploy them across environments with little or no modification.

-Containers also isolate applications from one another on a shared operating system (OS).
-Containerized applications run on top of a container host, which in turn runs on the OS (Linux or Windows).
-Thus, containers have a significantly smaller footprint than virtual machine (VM) images.
+Containers also isolate applications from each other on a shared OS.
+Containerized applications run on top of a container host that in turn runs on the OS (Linux or Windows).
+Containers therefore have a much smaller footprint than virtual machine (VM) images.

-In short, containers offer the benefits of isolation, portability, agility, scalability, and control across the entire application life cycle workflow.
-The most important benefit is the isolation provided between Dev and Ops.
+In short, containers offer the benefits of isolation, portability, agility, scalability, and control across the entire application lifecycle workflow.
+The most important benefit is the environment isolation provided between Dev and Ops.